A WAY OF LIFE

 ETIQUETTE, CHARACTER DEVELOPMENT, AND PHILOSOPHY

 Kyoshi Gerard Senese teaches that Karate has more than one meaning.
-The translation of Karate “Empty Hand” can refer to weaponless self-defense, but it also means an open hand offered to help others.
+The translation of Karate (Empty Hand) can refer to weaponless self-defense, but it also means the ‘vastness’ of the hands when offered to help others.
 Kyoshi Senese has been teaching since 1980 and has helped over 2 generations of Long Islanders improve their lives.

 A WELL-ROUNDED MARTIAL ART

 - Grappling: All bodies are weak in some ways.
 They all have nerves, joints, tendons, and muscles that respond to different types of pressure.
-Ryu Te’s grappling art of “Tuite” exploits these weaknesses, so that a bigger, stronger person can be controlled even by a smaller one.
+Ryu Shu Kan’s grappling art of “Tuite” exploits these weaknesses, so that a bigger, stronger person can be controlled even by a smaller one.

-- Striking: The striking techniques of Ryu Te are some of the most sophisticated in the martial arts.
-Properly used against selected anatomical points of the nervous and circulatory systems, they will temporarily disable an opponent beyond his ability to retaliate.
+- Striking: The striking techniques of Ryu Shu Kan are some of the most sophisticated in the martial arts.
+Properly used against anatomical points of the nervous and circulatory systems, they will temporarily disable an opponent beyond his ability to retaliate.
 Precision, not strength, is the key.